Common Symptoms of ADD and ADHD in Womenby Eileen Bailey Health Writer

 Being emotionally charged and easily upset

 Easily upset or frustrated?
 For many women, emotions are exacerbated during hormonal changes.
 Emotional issues however, including depression and anxiety, are also related to ADHD.
-It is estimated that one in four adults with ADHD also has symptoms of depression.
+It is estimated that one in four adults with ADHD also shows symptoms of depression.

 Starting projects but unable to finish them